An abstract decomposition of measures and its many applications: Introduction

 Here an outline of the paper.
-In Section \ref{se: proof of Dellacherie's theorem} we feature Theorem \ref{thm: Dellacherie Thm Positive Meas} (a slight refinement of Theorem \ref{DellacherieThm}).
-In Section \ref{se: examples of decompositions} we give many examples of decompositions of positive measures which can be obtained using Theorem \ref{thm: Dellacherie Thm Positive Meas}.
-In Section \ref{se: decomposition vector measures}, we vastly extend the range of applicability of Theorem \ref{thm: Dellacherie Thm Positive Meas} by easily establishing a variant which holds for controlled vector measures, i.e.~essentially all vector measures (including all Banach-valued and all $L^0$-valued ones), which we use to derive the Hanh-Jordan decomposition of a real measure.
-In Section \ref{se: stochastic integral} we apply such extension to the stochastic integral with respect to a semimartingale, and obtain a decomposition of semimartigales due to Bichteler, but with a much more elementary proof and a sharper statement.
-In Section \ref{se: the spectral measure} we prove that any spectral measure is controlled, so our decomposition theorem can be applied to it.
-Finally, in Section \ref{se: dependence of decomposition} we investigate the monotonicity and order continuity of $\bar{G}$ and $\mu_\cG$ as functions of $\cG$; and we show that the maps $\mu \mapsto \mu_\cG$, $\mu \mapsto \mu_\cG^\perp$, defined on the Banach lattice of real-measures, are the projections in the sense of Riesz spaces (i.e.~they are band projections) and of metric spaces (i.e.~they are unique nearest point maps).
+In Section \ref{se: proof of Dellacherie's theorem}, we feature Theorem \ref{thm: Dellacherie Thm Positive Meas} (a slight refinement of Theorem \ref{DellacherieThm}).
+In Section \ref{se: examples of decompositions}, we give many examples of decompositions of positive measures which can be obtained using Theorem \ref{thm: Dellacherie Thm Positive Meas}.
+In Section \ref{se: decomposition vector measures}, we vastly extend the range of applicability of Theorem \ref{thm: Dellacherie Thm Positive Meas} by easily establishing a variant that holds for controlled vector measures, i.e., essentially all vector measures (including all Banach-valued and all $L^0$-valued ones), which we use to derive the Hahn-Jordan decomposition of a real measure.
+In Section \ref{se: stochastic integral}, we apply such extension to the stochastic integral with respect to a semimartingale, and obtain a decomposition of semimartingales due to Bichteler, but with a much more elementary proof and a sharper statement.
+In Section \ref{se: the spectral measure}, we prove that any spectral measure is controlled, so our decomposition theorem can be applied to it.
+In Section \ref{se: dependence of decomposition}, we investigate the monotonicity and order continuity of $\bar{G}$ and $\mu_\cG$ as functions of $\cG$; and we show that the maps $\mu \mapsto \mu_\cG$, $\mu \mapsto \mu_\cG^\perp$, defined on the Banach lattice of real-measures, are the projections in the sense of Riesz spaces (i.e., they are band projections) and of metric spaces (i.e., they are unique nearest point maps).
 Finally, in Section \ref{sec: dec in riesz spaces}, we state and prove a decomposition theorem for strictly positive operators on Riesz spaces, which generalises Theorem \ref{DellacherieThm}.